Minipada/ros2_data_collection/doc/src/dc/faq.md

 Destination plugins can be written in C or Go.
 You can find examples in the fluent_bit_plugins package.

+## How can I use a Python API with Fluent Bit

-The question becomes comes complex when dealing with destinations.
-I have not yet solved this problem and would welcome one, since many API libraries are available in this language.
+Adding a destination plugin which uses a Python library is not cleared.
+We have not yet solved this problem and would welcome one, since many API libraries are available in this language.

 Note for the courageous ones: I tried once to create python-C bindings of Fluent Bit, by creating .h files like in the [fluent-bit-go](https://github.com/fluent/fluent-bit-go) and use ctypesgen(https://github.com/ctypesgen/ctypesgen), like this: